wgeorge1990/atl-web-121018/13-nested-forms/README.md

 ### Objectives

-* Pick up from yesterday by making a show/detail page for a book
+* Recap by making an authors index page
+  * Talk overall process
-* Cool, now redirect to it when we make a new book
+  * Link to it from authors show page
+  * Am I able to see both instance variables?
+    * initialize magic!

+-- Nested forms stuff

 * Cool!
 Ah shit, our boss wants to look at books by author.
 T_T
   * First, we need a new model: Author.
   * Next, we should fix books to have a relationship with authors.